Majority of people devote a huge amount of their work time within an office.

 The training has to be scheduled over a period of time and only small groups from each cubicle can be trained at a time.
 This eventually results in wastage of time as well as money.

 12. Flow of Information Might be Decelerated:

-Cellular office pattern can cause difficulty in interaction amongst the employees, as a consequence the flow of information within the organization might get decelerated.
+Cellular office pattern can cause difficulty in interaction amongst the employees, as a consequence, the flow of information within the organization might get decelerated.

-It will definitely take more time passing information from one cubicle to other, thus, causing difficulty in coordinating the work flow.
+It will definitely take more time passing information from one cubicle to other, thus, causing difficulty in coordinating the workflow.

 To Wrap Up:

-Architects and designers have been working hard for decades to find a layout that perfectly suits the needs of offices, their type of works while economizing the patterns and incorporating latest technologies.
+Architects and designers have been working hard for decades to find a layout that perfectly suits the needs of offices, their type of works while economizing the patterns and incorporating the latest technologies.

-Whenever an organization decides to set up a new workplace, they have to consider some essential aspects and choosing a perfect office layout to meet their necessity is one of those serious issues.
+Whenever an organization decides to set up a new workplace, they have to consider some essential aspects.
+And choosing a perfect office layout to meet their necessity is one of those serious issues.